2022-2023 Income Limits for Pell Grants - Do You Qualify?

 Students should also be aware of an upcoming rule change.

-Families with an income below 175% of the federal poverty level and single parents with an income below 225% of the poverty level will automatically be entitled to receive the maximum Pell Grant award when the changes take effect for the 2023-2024 academic year.
+Low-income families with an income below 175% of the federal poverty level and single parents with an income below 225% of the poverty level will automatically be entitled to receive the maximum Pell Grant award when the changes take effect for the 2023-2024 award year.

 How much is a Pell grant worth?

-Although Pell grants are worth up to $6,495 for the 2021–22 academic year, not all students will receive the full amount – and some will receive more than this.
+Although Pell Grants are worth up to $6,895 for the 2022–23 academic year, not all students will receive the full amount – and some will receive more than this.

 Additional Pell Grant funding is also available to students whose parents passed away while serving as a member of the U.S. Armed Forces in Iraq or Afghanistan after 9/11 or whose parent or guardian was a public service officer who passed away in the line of duty.